Myrna Driedger – Roblin

-Myrna is the Critic for Health and Status of Women.
-She has held a number of diverse critic roles in the past including that of Interim Leader of the PC Party of Manitoba, Deputy Leader, Critic for Finance, Civil Service & Crown Corporations Council, Child & Family Services, and Education.
-During her time in government, she was the Legislative Assistant to the Minister of Health.
-She has been a member of the Public Accounts Committee and currently sits on the Standing Committees of WCB & Children’s Advocate.
+She has held a number of diverse critic roles in the past including that of Interim Leader of the PC Party of Manitoba, Deputy Leader, Critic for Health, Status of Women, Finance, Civil Service & Crown Corporations Council, Child & Family Services, and Education.
+During her first year she was the Legislative Assistant to the Minister of Health.
+She has been a member of the Public Accounts Committee and the Standing Committees of WCB & Children’s Advocate.

-Before entering public life, Myrna had a successful and rewarding career as a registered nurse with experience in general duty, nursing education, quality assurance, medical and nursing research, patient education, and nursing administration.
+Before entering public life in 1998, Myrna had a successful and rewarding career as a registered nurse with experience in general duty, nursing education, quality assurance, medical and nursing research, patient education, and nursing administration.
 Her nursing experience has led her to have a passionate voice for a better health care system.

 As President and Executive Director of Child Find Manitoba, Myrna was a leading advocate for the protection of children.
 Her fierce determination and leadership were the driving force behind the early development of Child Find Manitoba, which as the Canadian Centre for Child Protection, is now recognized across Canada as a key player in child protection issues.

-Myrna’s professional achievements have earned her recognition in the “Canadian Who’s Who”.
-For service to her community, Myrna was presented the Queen’s Golden Jubilee Medal as well as being made an honourary Rotarian.
-She is an invited member of Women of Winnipeg, an organization of women leaders identified as leaders in the community.
+Myrna’s professional achievements have earned her recognition in the “Canadian Who’s Who” for service to her community, Myrna was presented the Queen’s Golden Jubilee Medal as well as being made an honourary Rotarian.
+She is a member of Women of Winnipeg, an organization of women leaders identified as leaders in the community.

 Myrna and her husband, Hal live in Charleswood.
 She enjoys the company of friends, gardening, reading, photography, horseback riding, and the occasional round of golf.